 - Sonography students will be required to complete clinical rotations that may require them to travel as much as two hours from campus.

-- Students applying to the Medical Sonography program must have successfully completed BIO-163 (or advisor-approved substitution) ENG-111, and MAT-152 with a "C" or better prior to the program application.
-Students applying to the Medical Sonography program must have successfully completed PHY-125 with a "C" or better prior to full acceptance to the program.
-Students applying to the Medical Sonography program are encouraged to have successfully completed: COM-120, PHI-240, and PSY-150 prior to program admission due to the rigorous nature of the Medical Sonography curriculum.
+- Prior to admission to the Medical Sonography program, students must have successfully completed BIO 163 (or advisor-approved substitution) COM-120, MAT 152, and PHY-125 with a "C" or better.
+Students applying to the Medical Sonography program are encouraged to have successfully completed: COM-120, PHI-240 and PSY-150 prior to program admission due to the rigorous nature of the Medical Sonography curriculum